-Polished Concrete Floor: Polished concrete flooring is considered an environment-friendly and cost-effective option for flooring.
+Polished concrete flooring is considered an environment-friendly and cost-effective option for flooring.
 During the installation process, polishing machines are used to grind down the concrete surface which helps create a smooth and shiny surface.
-Take a look at the benefits and strengths of going with polished concrete floor:
+Take a look at the benefits and strengths of going with a polished concrete floor:

-Epoxy Floor Coating: Epoxy coating is the oldest and the most common type of commercial flooring.
-This is made of two different chemicals; one is hardener and another is resin.
+Epoxy coating is the oldest and most common type of commercial flooring.
+This is made of two different epoxy-coated hardeners, and another resin.
 When these two compounds are blended together, they build a chemical bond.
 As a result, you get a strong and quality epoxy coated floor.
 There are many advantages to choosing an epoxy coated floor.
 Here are some of them:

 Image: Commercial Epoxy Flooring

 - Improves the reflectivity of the light by 300% which is perfect for areas with low light levels.
 Offers a wide range of colours, designs and patterns to match the existing decor.

 - Provides superior chemical resistance & waterproofing protection.
 Extremely durable and long-lasting floor surface that can withstand high traffic and footfall.

 - Doesn’t react to chemicals in case of accidental spillage on the floor.